pyth-network/per/auction-server/README.md

 Simply run `cargo build` and `cargo test` to build and test the project.
 We use `sqlx` for database operations, so you need to have a PostgreSQL server running locally.
 Check the Migration section for more information on how to setup the database.

+Blockchains are configured in `config.yaml`.
+You can use `config.sample.yaml` as a template.

 ## Local Development